Couples today are inundated with digital noise, making the tactile experience of a physical brochure a powerful differentiator.

 5. Acquerello Paper

 Acquerello is a specific type of ivory, linear felt-marked paper.
-Its texture feels similar to watercolor paper, making it ideal for venues that want to project an artistic or soft aesthetic.
+Its texture is like watercolor paper.
+This makes it great for venues aiming for an artistic or soft look.

-It is a staple for high-end invitation printing and stationery suites.
+It is a key choice for premium invitation printing and stationery collections.

 6. Duplex & Triplex Paper

-Also, it enhances the perceived luxury and durability of the item, ensuring it does not bend easily in a bag.
+Also, it enhances the perceived luxury and durability of the item, ensuring it does not bend easily (in a bag, for example).

 7. Hand-Crafted Paper